-A catastrophic injury can include disfiguring burns, multiple bone fractures, amputations, severe psychiatric harm, brain and spinal cord injuries, and any other type of injury which could harm your earning capacity or quality of life.
+There are many types of catastrophic injuries, including disfiguring burns, multiple bone fractures, amputations, severe psychiatric harm, brain injury, spinal cord injuries, and any other type of injury which could harm your earning capacity or quality of life.
 Catastrophic Injuries include:

 Other examples of catastrophic injuries include:

 A catastrophic injury will mean that there is continuing medical care which is likely to last a long time.

 Why is it a catastrophic injury different from personal injury?